OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 ================================================================================

 * When different system datastores are available the TM_MAD_SYSTEM attribute is automatically set to the DS chosen by the scheduler.
 * Images are not locked on creation so the metadata can be updated while the image is being downloaded but.
-In order to delete the image while it's in LOCKED state the user needs ADMIN permmissions over the image.
+In order to delete the image while it's in LOCKED state the user needs ADMIN permissions over the image.

 KVM Drivers
 =================================================================================